velpegor/velpegor.github.io/_pages/about.md

 # 📖 Educations
 - *2024.03 - Present*: M.S. in Electrical and Electronic Engineering, Yonsei University.
 - *2018.03 - 2024.02*: B.S. in Software Convergence, Kyung Hee University.

+# 💻 Work Experience
+- *2024.03 - Present*, Student Researcher in the Center for Artificial Intelligence at Korea Institute of Science and Technology (KIST), Seoul, South Korea.
+- *2022.12 - 2023.06*, Research Intern in the Center for Artificial Intelligence at Korea Institute of Science and Technology (KIST), Seoul, South Korea.